 "Being connected to others socially is widely considered a fundamental human need — crucial to both well-being and survival," said Julianne Holt-Lunstad, Ph.D., professor of psychology at Brigham Young University, in a statement.
 "Yet an increasing portion of the U.S. population now experiences isolation regularly."

 More than one-third of adults over age 45 in the United States are estimated to be suffering from chronic loneliness, according to AARP’s Loneliness Study.
 Being lonely, according to the study, often goes hand in hand with poor health.
-Those who rated their health as "excellent" were over half as likely (55 percent versus 25 percent) to be lonely than those who rated their health as "poor."
+Those who rated their health as "excellent" were over half as likely (55% versus 25%) to be lonely than those who rated their health as "poor."

 In two meta-analyses, researchers found that loneliness can increase the risk of early death.